WebDeveloperM/MohirPoolProject/README.md

 Students Info System

-Open a terminal and run the program(py main.py)
+Open a terminal and run the program(python main.py)